-Measurement Units Description Acceleration gravitational force (g) three axis acceleration readings in engineering units Magnetic Field Gauss (G) three axis magnetic field readings in engineering units Angular Rate radian/second three axis rotational velocity reading from gyroscope in engineering units Delta Angle (Theta) radians time integral of angular rate with configurable time period Delta Velocity gseconds time integral of acceleration with configurable time period GPS Correlation Timestamp weeks, seconds, and status indicators time metrics from the GNSS receiver for tracking IMU sensordata Ambient Pressure millibars air pressure reading from pressure sensor CF Attitude (Euler RPY) radians Complementary Filter (CF) Euler angles representation of orientation CF Attitude (Matrix) Complementary Filter (CF) matrix representation of orientation CF Attitude (Quaternion) Complementary Filter (CF) quaternions representation of orientation CF North Vector Complementary Filter (CF) north vector CF Up Vector Complementary Filter (CF) up vector
+Measurement Units Description Acceleration gravitational force (g) three axis acceleration readings in engineering units Magnetic Field Gauss (G) three axis magnetic field readings in engineering units Angular Rate radian/second three axis rotational velocity reading from gyroscope in engineering units Delta Angle (Theta) radians time integral of angular rate with configurable time period Delta Velocity gseconds time integral of acceleration with configurable time period GPS Correlation weeks, seconds, and time metrics from the receiver for track- Timestamp status indicators ing IMU sensor data Ambient Pressure millibars air pressure reading from 05 4 pressure sensor CF Attitude radians Complementary Filter (CF) Euler angles (Euler RPY) representation of orientation CF Attitude Complementary Filter (CF) (Matrix) matrix representation of orientation CF Attitude Complementary Filter (CF) (Quaternion) - quaternions representation of orientation CF North Vector Complementary Filter (CF) north vector CF Up Vector Complementary Filter (CF) up vector

-Table 4 - IMU Measurements
+Table 3 - IMU Measurements

-4.2 Global Navigation Satellite System (GNSS)Outputs
+5.2 Global Navigation Satellite System (GNSS) Outputs

-The Global Navigation Satellite System (GNSS) receiver in the 3DM-GQ4-45TM uses its own GNSS positioning engine to calculate a position, velocity, and time solution, and it requires a minimum of four satellites.
+The Global Navigation Satellite System (GNSS) receiver in the 3DM-GX5-45 uses its own GNSS positioning engine to calculate a position, velocity, and time solution, and it requires a minimum of four satellites.
 Accuracy and reliability of the GNSS readings are highly dependent on the quality of the satellite fix, and information is provided to determine an appropriate confidence level.
 External aiding systems, such as Wide Area Augmentation System (WAAS) in the US, help compensate for certain error sources that can affect GNSS accuracy.
-Position of the antenna is also an important consideration (see GNSS Antenna Installation on page 49).
+Position of the antenna is also an important consideration (see GNSS Antenna Installation on page 55).

 Readings and information are available directly from the GNSS receiver.
-Table 5 - GNSS Outputs describes the available outputs.
-GNSS reporting and recording can be enabled in the MIPTM Monitor software at: Settings > Device > GNSS.
+Table 4 - GNSS Outputs describes the available outputs.
+GNSS reporting and recording can be enabled in the MIP Monitor software at: Settings > Device > GNSS.
 There are also user-settable options for how the GNSS satellites are used.
 The setting are available in the GNSS Tracking and GNSS SBAS tabs.
-With the Help window open (accessed with the Help button), mousing over context-sensitive settings provides a detailed explanation of the setting (Figure 17 - GNSS Settings).
+BeiDou and GLONASS cannot be tracked simultaneously, but any other combination is allowed.
+With the Help window open (accessed with the Help button), mousing over context-sensitive settings provides a detailed explanation of the setting (Figure 16 - GNSS Settings).